department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/initiative-brief.md

 ### Key Performance Indicators (KPIs)

-- Increased traffic to key family member pages
+- Same or increased traffic to key family member pages
+- same or increased task completion
--
+- Performs better than baseline
+- Not detrimenting findability of Veteran content due to similar family member content (i.e. same benefit has content in Veteran hub and family hub)
 - Decreased calls from family members and caregivers
-- VA.gov overall satisfaction
+- VA.gov overall satisfaction - can we even get to this for a specific audience
 - VA.gov experience rating
 -
 | Product KPI | Baseline as of **DATE** | Target | Link to data source (e.g. GA, Domo) |